RachelKennedy09/RMT-Expo-Go-App/REAME.md

 Switching to Tab Navigation helped me understand nested navigators and user flow design.

+Extracting BookingScreen logic taught me the importance of separation of concerns.

-Implementing notifications and AsyncStorage taught me real-world mobile patterns.
+Implementing geolocation, distance calculations, and notifications gave me real-world mobile development experience.
-After building the mobile app, I challenged myself to add web support so the app could also run in a browser.

-Learning Expo for Web helped me understand how React Native bridges to React DOM, and how to adapt layouts for multi-platform deployment.
-Being able to demo my app both on phone and browser gives my project professional versatility.
+Adding Expo Web allowed me to demo the app both on my phone and browser, making the project more polished and flexible.

-Overall, this project represents my growth from early Expo warnings to a smooth, well-structured React Native app that feels real.
+This project represents my growth into a structured, detail-oriented mobile developer.

 ---